 - skill in interpreting flight plans, weather and navigation data

 - understanding of civil aviation laws

 - may work regular business hours, or weekends, or do on-call work

-- work in conditions that are often noisy, and can be rough or uncomfortable in bad weather
+- work in conditions that are often noisy, and can include hazards such as bad weather or smoke

 - may travel nationally or internationally for work.

 What's the job really like?